SagePayments/-Archived-PaymentsJS/README.md

 The `authKey` is an encrypted version of the configuration settings that you pass into [`UI.Initialize()`](#ref.UI.Initialize) or [`CORE.Initialize()`](#ref.Core.Initialize).
 We'll decrypt the `authKey` and compare it to the request body, to make sure that what we received matches what you were expecting.
 This is also how you send us your `merchantKey`, which should never be exposed to the client browser.

 The follow code snippets show the encryption in PHP; check out the samples in this repository for other languages.
+If we don't have a sample in your language, the [Developer Forums](https://developer.sagepayments.com/forum) are a great resource for information and support.

 First, we need a `salt` and an `initialization vector`: